Notes / Jakarta

 BSJ runs to Year 13, offering an unbroken pathway from Foundation through to the IB Diploma.
 For families who anticipate being in Jakarta through their child's secondary years and want to avoid a secondary transition, BSJ removes that logistical complexity.

-The implication: With ISJ's upcoming secondary expansion, the age range question is less of a deciding factor than it used to be.
-Both schools now offer or are building toward a continuous K-12/13 pathway.
-The choice becomes more about whether you prefer ISJ's smaller, intimate setting and pure British A-Level track, or BSJ's established large-scale campus and IB pathway.
-See ISJ entry information and age guidelines.
+With ISJ's secondary expansion under way, both schools now offer or are building toward a continuous K-12/13 pathway.
+The choice becomes more about whether you prefer ISJ's smaller setting and pure British A-Level track, or BSJ's established large-scale campus and IB pathway.

 Curriculum: British vs British/IB